 Centroid CNC control sales, service, training and support

-Unless otherwise noted, the methods and examples below are for current CNC11 software, on Mill controls.
+Unless otherwise noted, the methods and examples below are for current CNC11 and CNC12 software, on Mill controls.

 Use the M115, M116, M125 and M126 codes to move a touch probe in custom probing cycles.

 Whenever possible, specify a bounding position, even with M115 and M116 codes.